For a long time, pharmacology has drawn active ingredients from plants with the power to cure certain ailments.

 The concept of "adaptogen" characterises "a pharmacological substance capable of inducing in an organism a state of increased non-specific resistance enabling it to counterbalance stress signals and adapt to exceptional effort".

 The uses of this type of plant are in fact not recent.

-Chinese medicine has been using it for a long time, but has never "classified" this plant in a particular group.
+Chinese medicine has been using it for a long time but has never "classified" this plant into a particular group.

-The unusual characteristics of these plant active ingredients were first highlighted during the Second World War by a Russian pharmacologist, Nicolaï LAZAREV, who was trying to define the type of action of certain plants such as ginseng with the aim of finding natural substances that could improve the human aptitudes of soldiers.
+The unusual characteristics of these plant's active ingredients were first highlighted during the Second World War by a Russian pharmacologist, Nicolaï LAZAREV, who was trying to define the type of action of certain plants such as ginseng, with the aim of finding natural substances that could improve the performance of soldiers.

 What are the effects of adaptogens on our body?